dimak-dev/solitaire-game/README.md

 The development goes with coverages by tests.
 It's a solitaire game, where the player aims to move all the cards to the foundation piles in the correct order.

+If you have any questions or propositions, you can contact me by email: [github@dimak.dev](mailto:github@dimak.dev?subject=GitHub%20solitaire-game).

 Currently, this project is under development in my free time.

 ## Features